bvillasen/blog/astro/_posts/2019-05-28-summit_scaling_tests.md

 python python_scripts/compress_snapshots.py
 ```

-You will have to change the input_directory and output_directory accordingly to math the location of the raw Cholla output files and the location where the compressed files will be written, currently this are set to compress the $$1024^3$$ simulation:
+In the **compress_snapshots.py** you can change the input_directory and output_directory accordingly to match the location of the raw Cholla output files (inDir) and the location where the compressed files will be written (outDir), currently this are set to compress the $$1024^3$$ simulation:

 ```
 dataDir = '/gpfs/alpine/proj-shared/ast149/cosmo_tests/'